 Not to an application.
 However, from a security standpoint, maybe: Some XIDs may belong to self-registered users, while others may be created by XID managers who verify users' information before creating the credential.

 XID managers are capable of creating managed XIDs, editing the XIDs that they manage, transferring control of XIDs to other managers, and setting expiration dates on XIDs they control.
 However, they cannot create or set the password for an XID (although they can ask the system to reset it to a random value).
 Only XID administrators can create XID managers.
 If you would like to be an XID manager, please contact firstname.lastname@example.org.

 How does an application differentiate between managed XIDs and self-service XIDs?

+There is a different set of attributes based on the type of XID.
 For managed XIDs, the harvardEduIdOwner attribute in the people branch of LDAP will have a value different from the harvardEduId.